Kendricks is signing a five-year, $50 million extension that includes $25 million guaranteed, Ian Rapoport of NFL Network reports.

 Kendricks had five total tackles, a tackle for a loss and returned an interception 31 yards for a touchdown in Sunday's win over the Bengals.

 Kendricks has been on a hot streak the past three games with 24 tackles, two passes defensed and and interception.
 He piles up tackles (7.2 per game) but isn't involved in blitz packages too often as he has just one sack this season.

-Kendricks notched a team-high 13 tackles (10 solo) against the Ravens on Sunday.
+Kendricks had nine tackles (one solo) against the Panthers on Sunday.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|